-September 27, 1864 – Pro-Confederate guerrillas ravaged a Missouri railroad town and murdered nearly 150 Federal soldiers.
+September 27, 1864 – Pro-Confederate guerrillas ravaged a Missouri town and murdered nearly 150 Federal soldiers.

-On the night of September 26, a band of 225 ruffians under guerrilla leaders William “Bloody Bill” Anderson and George Todd camped at the Singleton farm, four miles south of the tiny railroad town of Centralia.
-The next day, Anderson’s men entered Centralia to collect St. Louis newspapers, but after they got drunk on a barrel of whiskey, Anderson declared from the town square, “From this time forward I ask no quarter and give none.”
+On the night of September 26, a band of 225 ruffians under guerrilla leaders “Bloody Bill” Anderson and George Todd camped at the Singleton farm, four miles south of Centralia, a small railroad town.
+The next day, Anderson and 30 men, including Frank and Jesse James, entered Centralia to collect St. Louis newspapers, but after they got drunk on a barrel of whiskey, Anderson declared from the town square, “From this time forward I ask no quarter and give none.”

 Later that day, Federal Major A.V.E.
 Johnson and 158 men from the 39th Missouri arrived in Centralia.
 Johnson left half his force to restore order in the town and led the other half in pursuit.
-Three miles out of town, Anderson and Todd suddenly wheeled around and attacked their pursuers.
-The raiders shot or cut the throats of most Federals, including Johnson, with the 23 men on the fastest horses escaping.
+Three miles out, the raiders suddenly wheeled around and attacked their pursuers.
+The guerrillas shot or cut the throats of most Federals, including Johnson, with the 23 men on the fastest horses escaping.